 - Long-term care services provided at home, such as visiting nurses and assistance with personal care.

-The program is also biased towards institutional care in places like nursing homes despite the proven savings made when Medicaid dollars are spent on community-based and home support services.
+Once again, this shuts out millions of older Americans, especially those in the middle class that don’t qualify for Medicaid and can’t afford out-of-pocket expenses for self-funded home care.
+The program is also biased towards institutional care – facilities like nursing homes – despite the proven savings made when Medicaid dollars are spent on community-based and home support services.

 Private Long-Term Care Insurance

 Private long-term care insurers have been around for the better part of three decades.
 However, the availability of long-term care coverage has been shrinking.
 This is because insurance rates for long-term care are rising with increased demand and liability risk, at the same time, less seniors can afford the higher premiums and deductibles.
 All these factors are forcing down the number of seniors with private long-term care insurance.
 There are also some important underlying factors:

 - In the past, insurers underestimated how long people would live once they started needing long-term health care.
 As we have already seen, the elderly now live longer than all previous estimates.
 This means that insurers mis-calculated the cost of their products in the 1990s and early part of this century leading to massive losses moving forward.